Structural Interventions in Networks: The key bridge connecting isolated networks

-The key bridge problem naturally arise in many economic settings.
-For example, in the integration of new immigrants into a new country, the communication between culture leaders serves as a bond connecting two initially isolated communities (see \cite{VERDIER2015,VERDIER2018}).
-For another example, a firm can be viewed as a network among workers with synergies as a worker's productivity is influenced by his peers' through knowledge sharing and skill complementarity.
-Building up interfirm social connections creates further economic values.
-For instance, \cite{Cai2017} document the effects of interfirm meetings among young Chinese firms on their business performance.\footnote{ In a large-scale experimental study of network formation, \citet{choi2020} highlight the role of connectors and influencers.}
+The key bridge problem naturally arises in many economic settings.
+For example, in the integration of new immigrants into a new country, the communication between cultural leaders serves as a bond that connects two initially isolated communities (see \cite{VERDIER2015,VERDIER2018}).
+For another example, a firm can be viewed as a network among workers with synergies, since a worker's productivity is influenced by his peers through knowledge sharing and skill complementarity.
+Building interfirm social connections creates further economic value.
+For instance, \cite{Cai2017} document the effects of interfirm meetings between young Chinese firms on their business performance.\footnote{ In a large-scale experimental study of network formation, \citet{choi2020} highlight the role of connectors and influencers.}

 \begin{defin} For any pair $(i,j)\in N_1\times N_2$, define the bridge index $L_{ij}\left( \mathbf{N}^{1},\mathbf{N}^{2}\right) $ as

 \end{defin}

 \begin{pro} The key bridge pair $(i^*,j^*)$ must maximize the bridge index, i.e.,